-EAP account: the account that holds the income earned on contributions made by subscribers.
+EAP account: for the group plan, the account that holds the income earned on contributions made by subscribers.
 There is a separate EAP account for each beneficiary group.
 This account also includes income earned on contributions from subscribers who cancelled their plan or whose plan we cancelled.
 These funds are redistributed to the remaining beneficiaries in the beneficiary group as part of their EAPs.
+For the INDIVIDUAL Plan, the account holds the income from contributions made by subscribers.

-Earnings: the sum earned on your (i) contributions (excluding sales charges) and (ii) government grants, such as interest and capital gains.
+Earnings: any money earned on your (i) contributions (excluding sales charges) and (ii) government grants, such as interest and capital gains.
 For the group plan, income earned after the maturity date is not included in the EAP account of the beneficiary group.